SommieOgu/Sanctuary/README.md

 Clone this repository to your local machine.

-Navigate to the project folder and run:
+Navigate to the project folder and run: npm install

-'git status'
-bash
-Copy
-Edit
-npm install
-Once installation is complete, start the development server:
+Once installation is complete, start the development server: npm run dev

-bash
-Copy
-Edit
-npm run dev

 # Usage Tips & Known Limitations